 The etiology of acute liver failure (in those with normal liver) varies in different countries at different times.
-Most commonly these include viruses (hepatitis A, B and E), DILI (CAM, anti tuberculous drugs, paracetamol, anticonvulsants, antibiotics), toxins (herbs, alcohol) and autoimmune flares; else these may precipitate acute liver failure in those with CLD (acute-on-chronic liver failure, ACLF).
+Most commonly these include viruses (hepatitis A, B and E), DILI (CAM, anti tuberculous drugs, paracetamol, anticonvulsants, antibiotics), toxins (herbs, alcohol) and autoimmune flares; these may precipitate acute liver failure in those with CLD (acute-on-chronic liver failure, ACLF).
 Hepatitis E virus may be associated with fulminant course in pregnancy.
 In tropical areas, malaria, dengue, enteric fever, leptospirosis and scrub typhus may also cause acute hepatitis.
-Traditionally Wilson disease and autoimmune hepatitis has been considered to cause acute liver failure but in adults majority of such acute flares occur on background CLD.
-Most acute hepatitis of viral etiology recover by themselves and of drug/toxin on their discontinuation, some DILI may need corticosteroid (especially those resembling autoimmune hepatitis).
+Traditionally Wilson disease and autoimmune hepatitis have been considered to cause acute liver failure, but in adults majority of such acute flares occur with underlying CLD.
+Most acute hepatitis of viral etiology recover by themselves and that of drug/toxin recover on their discontinuation, some DILI may need corticosteroid (especially those resembling autoimmune hepatitis).
 Bacterial infections respond to antibiotics.
-But the course of ACLF depends on the stage of the background CLD and the precipitating cause, alcohol having the worst outcome[31,32].
-Undefined number of acute hepatitis are occurring recently due to COVID-19 infection, recreational drugs and alcohol.
+But the course of ACLF depends on the stage of the underlying CLD and the precipitating cause, and alcohol consumption which has the worst outcome[31,32].
+Undefined acute hepatitis is occurring recently due to COVID-19 infection, recreational drugs and alcohol.

 PORTAL HYPERTENSION AND LIVER FIBROSIS

 With the increasing prevalence of CLD, portal hypertension and its complications are also increasing.
 Refractory ascites/hepatorenal syndrome/hydrothorax are now being better managed with terlipressin, noradrenaline, midodrine, octreotide and long-term albumin supplementation (with its newly discovered wider pleiotropic non-oncotic properties positively impacting decompensated CLD).
 Sodium-dependent glucose cotransporter 2 inhibitors and Alfa pump are under trial.
-Endohepatology (the application of endoscopic ultrasound in liver disease treatment)[33] has brought about dramatic improvement in the treatment of variceal bleed by better delineation of collaterals and guided treatment (coiling, balloon retrograde transvenous occlusion of collaterals, glue injection in gastric varix), directed liver biopsy, portal pressure gradient measurement and deployment of dedicated esophageal stents.
-Pre emptive transjugular intrahepatic portasystemic shunt has been used for uncontrollable ascites or variceal bleed.
+Endohepatology (endoscopic ultrasound used in liver disease treatment)[33] has brought about dramatic improvement in the treatment of variceal bleeding by better delineation of collaterals and guided treatment (coiling, balloon retrograde transvenous occlusion of collaterals, glue injection in gastric varix), directed liver biopsy, portal pressure gradient measurement and deployment of dedicated esophageal stents.
+Pre-emptive transjugular intrahepatic portasystemic shunt has been used for uncontrollable ascites or variceal bleed.

 Fibrosis in the liver is caused by activated HSC whose biology connects damage, regeneration and cancer.
-Severe hepatic fibrosis represses regeneration and accumulation of senescent HSCs creates a pro-inflammatory, pro-fibrotic environment.
-Fibrogenesis inhibitor drugs resolve inflammation, cause loss of activated myofibroblasts, and ECM degradation Those under investigation (Table 1) include [FXR agonist OCA/cilofexor, acetyl-coenzyme A carboxylase inhibitor Firsocostat, ASK-1 inhibitor Selonsertib, CCR 2/5 inhibitor Cenicriviroc, FGF 19 analog Aldafermin/21 analogue Pegbelfermin, PPAR α/δ agonist Elafibranor, PPARγ agonist pioglitazone, PPAR α/γ agonist Saroglitazar, galectin 3 inhibitor Belapectin, CB1 antagonist Rimonabant, ECM production inhibitors like TIMP and MMP, lysyl oxidase 2 inhibitor Simtuzumab, HSP 47 inhibitor Pirfenidone, pan caspase inhibitor Emricasan and anti inflammatory lipids derivatives of PUFA (lipoxins, resolvins, protectins, and maresins)][34-36].
+Severe hepatic fibrosis represses regeneration and accumulation of senescent HSCs creates a pro-inflammatory, and pro-fibrotic environment.
+Fibrogenesis inhibitors resolve inflammation, cause loss of activated myofibroblasts, and ECM degradation Those under investigation (Table 1) include [FXR agonist OCA/cilofexor, acetyl-coenzyme A carboxylase inhibitor Firsocostat, ASK-1 inhibitor Selonsertib, CCR 2/5 inhibitor Cenicriviroc, FGF 19 analog Aldafermin/21 analogue Pegbelfermin, PPAR α/δ agonist Elafibranor, PPARγ agonist pioglitazone, PPAR α/γ agonist Saroglitazar, galectin 3 inhibitor Belapectin, CB1 antagonist Rimonabant, ECM production inhibitors like TIMP and MMP, lysyl oxidase 2 inhibitor Simtuzumab, HSP 47 inhibitor Pirfenidone, pan caspase inhibitor Emricasan and anti inflammatory lipids derivatives of PUFA (lipoxins, resolvins, protectins, and maresins)][34-36].
 Statins have been found to have beneficial effect in halting the progress of CLD[37].

 HCC